yaamurozturk/English_dialect_classification/README.md

 # English dialect classification
 This project focuses on the classification of the English language according to the chosen dialects.
-Project made for a course name I don't remember.
-Made by me, Katia Kolos, Julie Nguyen and Oscar Moreno Escobar.
+Project made for a course name I don't remember :d Made by me, Katia Kolos, Julie Nguyen and Oscar Moreno Escobar.

 Professor: Alice Missud

 Résumé